eclipse-iceoryx/iceoryx/iceoryx_examples/ice_multi_publisher/README.md

     std::cout << "Unsubscribed ...
 Subscribe in " << UNSUBSCRIBED_TIME_SECONDS << " seconds" << std::endl;
     std::this_thread::sleep_for(std::chrono::seconds(UNSUBSCRIBED_TIME_SECONDS));

-We resubscribe and specify the maximum number of samples the subscriber is able to hold ``maxNumSamples``.
+We resubscribe and specify the maximum number of samples the subscriber is able to queue up ``maxNumSamples``.

     maxNumSamples = maxNumSamples % MAX_NUMBER_OF_SAMPLES + 1U;
     subscriber.subscribe(maxNumSamples);